WhitneyTabor/SOSP-3-Islands-Villata-Tabor-2021/README.txt

 	sosp-3-islands-2021.ipynb

-contains instructions and code.
+contains code and explanations.
 This a jupyter notebook (jupyter.org) with code in python.
 Among others, anaconda (anaconda.com) is a good platform that supports jupyter with python.

 The file